GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### On two occasions I have been asked [by members of Parliament]: "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"
-I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.
+> ### It's fun to sit at a terminal and let the code flow.
+It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
 >
-> ~ *Charles Babbage*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts